Where to Donate Toys – Know the Best Places

 3. Children’s Homes

 Another place to donate used toys for children in need is a children’s home.
 Toys for kids of all ages are generally appreciated in children’s homes where groups of children live together.
-You can also donate toys for older kids, who are often forgotten in favor of cute toys for little children.
+You can also donate toys for older kids, who are often forgotten in favour of cute toys for little children.
 Check your local directory to see if there is a children’s home in your area and learn about its needs.

-4. Daycare Centers
+4. Daycare Centres

 5. Military Families

 Most military families are always on the move, and some toys may not survive the transportation to the military family’s new home.
-So, for a military family with children who are new to your neighborhood, some gently used toys might be a sweet welcome gesture.
+So, for a military family with children who are new to your neighbourhood, some gently used toys might be a sweet welcome gesture.
 You can even contact a nearby military family support network to find a new home for your toys or go to Operation Homefront to check the current requirements.

 6. Social Services